starfield17/Trash_classification/README.md

 # Trash_classification0
 一眼丁真，鉴定为纯纯的trash
-Training framework --> tensorflow
+Training framework --> tensorflow / Pytorch
 Vitural python enviroment --> conda python=3.10 / 3.11 / 3.12
-Training require -->   tensorflow-cpu(tensorflow) opencv-python numpy
-Inference require -->  tensorflow opencv-python numpy
+Training require -->   tensorflow opencv-python numpy(TensorflowVision)/torch opencv-python numpy torchvision (TorchVision) Inference require -->  tensorflow opencv-python numpy(TensorflowVision)/torch opencv-python numpy (TorchVision)

 ##
 - What you are taking for a gift is a problem you have to solve.